 Below is a list of working papers and works in progress that highlight my research agenda.
-Click on the abstract button to read more, and view links for drafts to select projects.
+Click title for abstract + links to select drafts.

 Forbearing or Coercing the Leviathan?
 Elections, Deforestation, and the Politics of Public Goods